-- Arrange a meeting with an accessibility counsellor to collaboratively develop an accommodation plan.
+- Attend a meeting with an accessibility consultant to collaboratively develop an accommodation letter.

-- Apply for funding for academic supports to help offset the cost of accommodations.
+- Apply for funding for academic supports to offset the cost of accommodations.

 - Cooperate in the search for and implementation of a reasonable accommodation.

-- Discuss any concerns and report any changes in your needs with the accessibility counsellor.
+- Discuss any concerns and report any changes in your needs with the accessibility consultant.

-- Exams must be booked at least 7 business days in advance of each exam.
-For more information, please contact your Accessibility Counsellor.
+- Exam accommodations that utilize the test centre must be booked at least 7 business days in advance of each exam.
+For more information, please contact your accessibility consultant.

-- Other responsibilities as listed in Saskatchewan Polytechnic policy: Reasonable Accommodation (pdf)
+- Other responsibilities as listed in Reasonable Accommodation (pdf).